 2023 Queer and BIPOC Space Residency Initiative

 ODC is proud to announce the 2023 cohort of its Queer and BIPOC Space Residency Initiative.
-Some of our artists who are the most pandemic-impacted in the region are struggling to regain momentum in their movement practices and careers.
-ODC is proud to offer the 2023 Queer and BIPOC Space Residency Initiative as a means to countering this situation.
-The residency, now in its second year, will support five dance artists/companies from Black, Indigenous, People of Color, and LGBTQIA2S+ communities, each with a 30-hour space residency in one of ODC’s studios.
+Some of our artists, who are among the most pandemic-impacted in the region, are struggling to regain momentum in their movement practices and careers.
+ODC is proud to offer the 2023 Queer and BIPOC Space Residency Initiative as a means to counter this situation.
+The residency, now in its second year, will support five dance artists/companies from a wide spectrum of cultural backgrounds each with a 30-hour space residency in one of ODC’s studios.
 These five artists are: Andrea Rodriguez, Andreína Maldonado, Miraaj, Jocelyn Reyes, and Vida Manzo.

 - Per Sia